Festivals & Annual Events

 Distances available: 5 Km Fun Run, 10, 21.1 and 42.2 km for Club Members

 The Routes have been carefully chosen to allow you to enjoy your qualifier and set you up for a good time as the highest point is only 30 m above sea level.
 Fast and scenic does not always go together but here it does.
 Take a tour of Knysna that hugs the water for all but 2.4 km of the entire route.

-The Knysna Bull is the reincarnation of the popular RECM Knysna 200, moved to a more favourable slot in the mountain biking event calendar – when the Garden Route weather is at its best and the mountain biking community is at its most vibrant.
-The event will feature three stages of roughly 65km, with stage starts outside Knysna and all finishes on Thesen Island.
-With the Knysna Bull taking place three weeks prior to the Absa Cape Epic it’s the perfect final opportunity to test the legs before tapering for the biggest event on the South African mountain biking calendar.
-The late February dates also mean the forest trails are likely to be at their driest, so they’ll be kinder on the bikes.
+The Knysna Bull will feature three stages of roughly 65km.
+The late February dates means the forest trails are likely to be at their driest, so they’ll be kinder on the bikes.
 The absence of rocky trails also make the Knysna Bull a safer pre-Epic race as the flowing trails aren’t as likely to cause accident or injury.

 We are lucky to be in one of the world’s great walking destinations.
 With pristine beaches, rocky coastlines, amazing forests and mountain peaks.
 Home to our country’s most famous trails – the Otter Trail, the Tsitsikamma Trail and the Oystercatcher Trail to name a few.

 The walks offered in 2019 range from easy to strenuous, from a short 1 hour stroll to a full day hiking adventure, while some are leisurely others are brisk and will test your fitness.